Nandu Nandkishore

-Nandu Nandkishore (Doreswamy Nandkishore; born 30 September 1958, known as "Nandu") is a business executive, venture capitalist and business school professor.
-He is the retired Global CEO of Nestlé Nutrition, and retired Executive Vice President and Head of Asia Oceania, Africa of Nestlé S.A, Switzerland.
-He presently serves as an independent director on the board of several companies, and is a professor of Practice at Indian School of Business and a Guest Lecturer at London Business School.
+Nandu Nandkishore (Doreswamy Nandkishore; born 30 September 1958) is an Indian business executive, venture capitalist and business school professor.
+He is the retired Global CEO of Nestlé Nutrition, and retired executive vice president and head of Asia Oceania, Africa of Nestlé S.A, Switzerland.
+He presently serves as an independent director on the board of several companies, and is a professor of practice at Indian School of Business and a guest lecturer at London Business School.

-Early life
+Early life and education

-Nandu was born in Tamil Nadu in Kumbakonam.
+Nandu was born in Kumbakonam city, in the southern Indian state of Tamil Nadu.

-Education

 Nandu completed his schooling from St Xavier's Ranchi in 1971 and the Frank Anthony Public School New Delhi in 1974.

 In 1980, Nandkishore earned a Bachelor of Technology in Electrical and Electronics Engineering from the Indian Institute of Technology in Delhi, and a Master's in Management and Marketing Management from the Indian Institute of Management in Ahmedabad in 1982.

 Career

-Nandu has over 40 years international experience in fast-moving consumer goods (FMCG) in both emerging and developed markets.
+Nandu gained international experience in fast-moving consumer goods (FMCG) in both emerging and developed markets.